Suboptimal Safety-Critical Control for Continuous Systems Using Prediction-Correction Online Optimization: Simulations

-being the linear constraint of $u$.
-Furthermore, the input saturation is also considered by $u_{\min}$ and $u_{\max}$.
-In all, the standard form of CBF and saturation constraints are $A^\Tran(q) u - B(q) \leq 0$, where $A(q)$ and $B(q)$ are given in Appendix \ref{appendix_example2}.
-The system parameters are set as $m_c = 1kg$, $m_p = 1kg$, $l = 2.0m$ and gravitational acceleration $g = 9.8 m / s^2$.
-The parameters of CBF-based QP are set to be $\alpha = 7.5$, $\mu = 7.5$, $r = 5^\circ$, $u_{\min} = -3.0 N$ and $u_{\max} = 3.0 N$.
-The discrete version of the prediction-correction gradient-based law \eqref{discrete_dynamics_gradient} is used to efficiently obtain the approximate optimal safe solution,where the parameters are designed as $\gamma = 20$, $c = 2.3 e^{0.01t}$ and sampling step $dt = 0.001s$.
-Assume that the time derivative ${\nabla_{yt}f_k}$ is not known and is replaced by $ {G_k - G_{k - 1}} / dt$ in \eqref{calculation_Gk}, which can be viewed as causing an unknown but bounded disturbance. the boundedness is checked at each sampling step by $\norm{G_k - G_{k-1}} \leq D_d$ and $G_d = 0.01$ is the pre-determined threshold.
-If the threshold is exceeded, a smaller step can be used to correct it.
-For simplicity, in this example, the prediction term is abandoned and only the gradient term is used to track the time-varying suboptimal solutions.
-It is tested that this algorithm has desirable numerical stability.
-More effective estimation of this time derivative are highly suggested to improve the control results.
 Initially, system state $x$, $\theta$, $v$, and $\omega$ are all set zero.
 The given input signal is manually designed as $u_d(t) = 4\sin{t}\cos{t}$ which does not break the saturation constraints.
-However, forced by $u_d$, the swing angle denoted by $\theta_d$ may become large and exceed the admissible range, shown as the gray dotted line in Fig.~\ref{fig_example2_angle}.
+However, forced by $u_d$, the swing angle denoted by $\theta_d$ may become large and exceed the admissible range, shown as the gray dotted line in the first row of Fig.~\ref{fig:antiswing_total}.
 Therefore, the safe filter is necessary for the anti-swing control task.
 The optimal safe solutions $u^*$ in the sense of the CBF method can be obtained at each step by repeatedly calling the QP solver.
 Such solutions replace $u_d$ as the input to the cart-pole system \eqref{cart_pole_system_dynamics}.
-The control result is shown as the red dotted line in Fig.~\ref{fig_example2_angle}, which implies that the swing angle $\theta^*$ is always in the safe range and will contact the safe boundary periodically.
-Then, the suboptimal solutions are obtained by the discrete gradient-based prediction-correction method, where the result is shown as the blue line in Fig.~\ref{fig_example2_angle}.
+The control result is shown as the red dotted line in Fig.~\ref{fig:antiswing_total}, which implies that the swing angle $\theta^*$ is always in the safe range and will contact the safe boundary periodically.
+Then, the suboptimal solutions are obtained by the discrete gradient-based prediction-correction method, where the result is shown as the blue line in Fig.~\ref{fig:antiswing_total}.
 Similarly, the swing angle is in the safe range, but without touching the boundaries.
 This is because the finite barrier function $c$ makes the solutions suboptimal.
-Since the stability and safety of the suboptimal methods have been analyzed, one advantage of the presented methods is the robustness compared to exact CBF-QP methods at the presence of uncertainty.
+Since the stability and safety of the suboptimal methods have been analyzed, one advantage of the presented methods is the robustness compared to exact CBF-QP methods in the presence of uncertainty.